Objectivism: The Philosophy of Ayn Rand: Reception

 Objectivism: The Philosophy of Ayn Rand was praised by many of Peikoff's fellow Objectivist thinkers as a comprehensive presentation of Rand's philosophy.
 Harry Binswanger, writing in the Objectivist magazine The Intellectual Activist, credited Peikoff with providing the first "full, systematic, non-fiction expression" of Objectivism, as well as "many electrifying ideas, elegant formulations, and majestic overviews".
 In a treatise defending Rand's ethics, the philosopher Tara Smith took Peikoff's book as "an authoritative source of [Rand's] views".
 Edward W. Younkins wrote that Rand's ideas were "authoritatively described and systematically explained" by Peikoff.
 According to non-Objectivist Rand scholar Mimi Reisel Gladstein, "The reader who wants a comprehensive view of orthodox Objectivism as it has evolved since Rand's death should start with Peikoff's book."

 Peikoff's "orthodox" approach to Rand's ideas drew criticism.
 Rand scholar Chris Matthew Sciabarra described Peikoff's approach as "noncritical".
 Non-orthodox Objectivist philosopher David Kelley wrote that Peikoff's introduction of the book as both a "definitive statement" and "interpreted" was "a tortured effort" based on fallacies.
 The philosopher Leslie Armour, writing in Library Journal, called Peikoff an "authorized evangelist" and "official expositor" who was too "bound to the received word" to write a good defense of Rand's ideas.
-He described Peikoff's claim that monopolies achieved under capitalism depend on merit and do no harm as "odd".

-Objectivism: The Philosophy of Ayn Rand received a negative review from P. Foster in Canadian Business.
 David Ramsay Steele, writing in Liberty, described Peikoff's effort as "slapdash" and filled with positions that were "wrong, vacuous or trite".
 The philosopher Henry B. Veatch wrote that Peikoff should have "paid a more discerning and discriminating attention to present-day academic philosophy," instead of "simply brushing academic ethics aside".